NomicFoundation/hardhat/docs/advanced/building-plugins.md

 ## Extending the Hardhat Runtime Environment

 Let’s go through the process of creating a plugin that adds new functionality to the Hardhat Runtime Environment.
-By doing this, we make sure our new feature are available everywhere.
-That your plugin's users can access it from tasks, tests, scripts, and the Hardhat console.
+By doing this, we make sure our new feature is available everywhere.
+This means your plugin users can access it from tasks, tests, scripts, and the Hardhat console.

 The Hardhat Runtime Environment (HRE) is configured through a queue of extension functions